microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 ![JavaScript ghost text suggestion](images/artificial-intelligence/copilot-hover-highlight.png)

 In the image above, Copilot presents three suggestions.
 You can accept the entire suggestion with `kbstyle(Tab)`, or only part of the suggestion with `kbstyle(Ctrl+Right Arrow)`.
-You can switch between suggestions in the suggestion toolbar, or use the keybaord shortcut `kb(editor.action.inlineSuggest.showNext)` instead.
+You can switch between suggestions in the suggestion toolbar, or use the keyboard shortcut `kb(editor.action.inlineSuggest.showNext)` instead.

 ## Additional resources